 Giant Springs State Park provides visitors an extremely unique trifecta, an opportunity to stand in one spot and be at the World’s Largest Natural Spring, the World’s Shortest River, and North America’s Longest River.
 Yes!
 It’s true.
 Giant Springs is the world’s largest natural spring, flowing at 156 million gallons of water per day and remains at a constant 54 F year-round.
 The Roe River is 201 feet, flowing from the waters of Giant Springs into the Missouri River.
 The Missouri River is 2,341 miles long with headwaters 2.5 hours south of Great Falls and travels through 5 States.

+Updated May, 2020: Lost Lake was previously open to the public by the generosity of the landowner, however, misuse and abuse has caused the location to close to the public.
 Lost Lake is a bit of a hidden gem in the Basecamp.
 This important geological site is generously provided to the public by the landowner, so please respect the privilege of treading on private land.
 Before the last Ice Age (some 100,000 years past) water flowed through this area and the cliffs created impressive waterfalls, similar to what you would see today at Niagara Falls today.
 What remains is a diverse landscape that was carved by massive water flows and glaciers.
 Read suggestions from a professional photographer on how to capture Lost Lake’s beauty before you go!

 Rocky Mountain Front